Cross-Tool Automation Readiness Audit

 • Maturity score: 62/100 with strong planning quality but weak connector governance.

-• Pilot automation: triage draft generation + Slack draft updates.
+• Pilot automation: read-only triage draft generation plus Slack or Notion draft updates.

 • Expand candidates: ticket routing, status aggregation, follow-up reminders with approval gates.

-• Deferred items: high-risk writebacks until idempotency and rollback checks are validated.
+• Deferred items: browser writes and high-risk system changes until idempotency, approval, and rollback checks are validated.